Caleb Brewster: Culper Ring

+Other Military Service During the War

+Brewster also participated in several military actions as a Continental Army officer serving under Tallmadge.
+In November 1780, Brewster secured vital intelligence from Woodhull detailing the limited provisions available to the Loyalist forces inside the Fort St. George, which guarded southern Long Island.
+On his way back to Connecticut to deliver the intelligence, Brewster captured a Loyalist ship and crew, delivering them under guard to New Haven.
+On November 23, Brewster took part in the successful Battle of Fort St. George, leading one of three assault forces under Tallmadge's command.

+In February 1781, while on patrol off the coast of Connecticut, Brewster captured a Loyalist boat and its crew, which included several men who had previously been convicted by Patriot civil authorities for illegal trade with the British in New York City.
+Brewster noted that they had been sentenced to serve hard labor in the mines of Connecticut, but had escaped.

+In December 1782, Brewster led a naval engagement against a group of armed British barges in Long Island Sound.
+Known as the "Spy Boat Fight," both sides engaged in hand-to-hand combat, and, in the course of the fighting, Brewster was shot in the chest.
+His wounds ended his active military service, and Brewster formally retired from military service in 1783.
+Years later, he applied to the federal government for pension relief, based on these injuries he sustained during the war.

+In March 1783, despite his previously sustained wound, Brewster engaged the British ship Fox and captured the ship and crew without losing a man.
+The Captain of the Fox along with two other men died during the short battle.

 Revenue-Marine Service

 In 1793, he joined the United States Revenue Cutter Service, predecessor of the United States Coast Guard.
 He took three years off from the service because he disagreed with policies of President John Adams, and he commanded the revenue cutter USRC Active (1812) from 1812 to 1816 during the War of 1812.
 He retired to his farm in Black Rock, Connecticut.

 After the war

-Brewster married Anne Lewis of Fairfield, Connecticut after the war and moved to Fairfield with her, where he set up a blacksmith business.
+Brewster married Anne Lewis in 1783 of Fairfield, Connecticut, after the war and moved to Fairfield with her, where he set up a blacksmith business.
 The couple had eight surviving children.

+Brewster served as Sheriff of Suffolk County New York in 1810 and from 1812 to 1814.

 Brewster died February 13, 1827, aged 79, and is buried in Fairfield Cemetery.

 In popular culture

 Caleb Brewster is played by Daniel Henshall in the TV series Turn: Washington's Spies, on AMC.